AliPekdas/stopwatch/README.md

-# stopwatch app with React Native
+# Stopwatch App with React Native